peter88213/novelyst_timeline/docs/usage.md

 ### Known limitations

-- Scene events that begin before 0100-01-01 in the timeline, will not be synchronized with novelyst, because novelyst can not handle these dates.
+- Section events that begin before 0100-01-01 in the timeline, will not be synchronized with novelyst, because novelyst can not handle these dates.
-- The same applies to the scene duration in this case, i.e. the event duration in Timeline and the scene duration in novelyst may differ.
+- The same applies to the section duration in this case, i.e. the event duration in Timeline and the section duration in novelyst may differ.
-- Scenes that begin before 0100-01-01 in the timeline, can not have the D/H/M information converted to a date/time stamp and vice versa.
+- Sections that begin before 0100-01-01 in the timeline, can not have the D/H/M information converted to a date/time stamp and vice versa.
-- If a scene event ends after 9999-12-31 in the timeline, the scene duration is not synchronized with novelyst.
+- If a section event ends after 9999-12-31 in the timeline, the section duration is not synchronized with novelyst.

 ---